bonfire-networks/website-blog/posts/bonfire-1.0.2.md

 > Now is a good time to update your instance or discover Bonfire firsthand at [campground.bonfire.cafe](https://campground.bonfire.cafe).

-We're also heads-down working with several communities who will be setting up their own Bonfire servers in the coming months.
-Plus end to end encryption and federated groups development updates.
+We're also heads-down working with several communities who are setting up their own Bonfire servers.
+Plus updates on end to end encryption and federated groups.
 More below.

 ## What's new in Bonfire 1.0.2